matsta25/angular-starter-app/docs/quick-start.md

 ## Rename project files

 Next step is to change all 'angular-starter-app' to 'your-app-name'.
-For that you can use script or do it manually step by step.
+For that you can use script or do it manually.

 ### Using script

+Just type:

 ```bash
 ./cleanup.sh your-app-name